18F/hourofcode/README.md

 # Past Use

 This was previously a repo for the microsite for [18F's Hour of Code](http://www.eventbrite.com/e/18f-hour-of-code-tickets-14902141707), which featured the same activity (among others).

+## Test Pull Requests

+If you are visiting because of the [GitHub for Beginners webinar](https://www.youtube.com/watch?v=uNa9GOtM6NE), please feel free to make Pull Requests below this text!